-We have 16 fabulous things to do in Quebec City in 2 days.
+We have 16 fabulous things to do in Quebec City in 48 hours, or two days.
 And you can see a lot!
-We stayed in a dreamy Castle hotel, meandered through romantic alleys and saw gorgeous landscapes.
+We stayed in a dreamy castle hotel, meandered through romantic alleys and saw gorgeous landscapes.

 (The photo about is from Rue de Petite Champlain in the Old City area of Quebec City.)